jkroepke/helm-secrets/README.md

 helm_vars/projectx/sandbox/us-east-1/java-app/helloworld/secrets.yaml.dec
 helm_vars/secrets.yaml.dec
 ```
-You can see that we use global secret file and specific for this app in this project/env/region secret.
+You can see that we use global secret file and specific for this app in this project/environment/region secret.
 We use some plain value files next to secrets.
-We use values from secrets in some secrets template in helloworld application chart template and some values are used in configmap template in same chart.
-Some values are added as env variables in deployment manifest templates in chart.
+We use values from secrets in some secrets template in helloworld application chart template and some values are used in the configmap template in the same chart.
+Some values are added as env variables in deployment manifest templates in the chart.
 As you can see we can use secrets and values in helm in many ways.
-Everything depends of use case.
+Everything depends on use case.

 Even when helm failed then decrypted files are cleaned
 ```